raffi-minassian/couchdb-dump/README.md

 couchdb-dump
 ========

-A command line tool that outputs all documents in a [CouchDB](http://couchdb.apache.org) database.
+A command line tool that outputs all documents (including any attachments) in a [CouchDB](http://couchdb.apache.org) database.
 Also included is a command line tool that takes that output as input and loads it back into a CouchDB database.

 Reading and writing the data is done via stdin and stdout, respectively.
 The output of `cdbdump` is a JSON document containing a "docs" array element which contains every document in the database.
 The `cdbload` command takes an input which is exactly the same as the output of `cdbdump` and writes every document in it into the target database.